The February Revolution

 2. War and domestic mismanagement had caused the transport system to fail, reducing the movement of food especially.

-3. In late February food protests in Petrograd became a popular revolution, prompting the Tsar to dissolve the Duma.
+3. In late February food protests in Petrograd became a popular revolution, prompting the tsar to dissolve the Duma.

 4. This order was ignored.
 The Duma instead formed a provisional committee to organise a temporary government.

-5. When soldiers refused the Tsar’s orders to fire on civilians, and his generals refused to back him, he eventually agreed to abdicate.
+5. When soldiers refused the tsar’s orders to fire on civilians, and his generals refused to back him, he eventually agreed to abdicate.
 The document was signed in a stranded railway car in Pskov on March 2nd 1917.

-Copyright: The content on this page may not be republished without our express permission.
-For more information on usage, please refer to our Terms of Use.
+© Alpha History 2018.
+Content on this page may not be republished or distributed without permission.
+For more information please refer to our Terms of Use.